fastlane-old/sigh/README.md

     sign --development

-By default, ```sign``` will install the downloaded profile on your machine.
+By default, Sign will install the downloaded profile on your machine.
 If you just want to generate the profile and skip the installation, use the following flag:

     sign --skip_install